improbable-research/keanu/docs/docs/data-io.md

 ```

 If you place the CSV file in your src/main/resources folder, you can load it as a resource,
-which you would do in order to avoid having to provide a hardcoded file path.
+which allows you to avoid having to provide a hardcoded file path.

 ```java
 CsvReader reader2 = ReadCsv.fromResources("my_other_filename.csv");